avarga/tkpath/doc/README.txt

 a child of the root item, but can be configured to be a child of any group item using the -parent option.

+There can be subtle differences compared to the original canvas.
+One such situation is where an option value has switched from an integer to float (double).

  o Syntax: The canvas is created using: